lidofinance/ethereum-staking-widget/README.md

 cp sample.env .env.local
 ```

 Step 2.
 Fill out the `.env.local`.
-You may need to sign up for [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/), if you haven't already, to be able to use Ethereum JSON RPC connection.
+You will need to provide RPC provider urls with keys included.

 Step 3.
 Install dependencies